emora-chat/GRIDD/docs/parsing_to_logic_graph.md

 Captures definite and indefinite specifications of concepts.

-`det` dependency relation specifies instances of a concept, where definite instances exist in a `referential` predicate and ndefinite instances exist in an `instantiative` predicate.
+`det` dependency relation specifies instances of a concept, where definite instances are used to construct reference links and indefinite instances aren't.

 Determiners which are not a part of a `det` dependency relation are `object` instances, following the same predicate structure as above.